MathCancer/PhysiCell/addons/PhysiMeSS/README.md

-# PhysiMESS
+# PhysiMeSS
-PhysiMESS (PhysiCell MicroEnvironment Structure Simulation) is a PhysiCell add-on which allows users to simulate ECM components as agents.
+PhysiMeSS (PhysiCell Microenvironment Structure Simulation) is a PhysiCell add-on which allows users to simulate ECM components as agents.

 ## Dedicated sample project
 PhysiMeSS comes with a dedicated sample project, called **physimess-sample**.
 To build it, go to the root directory and use :